hazelcast/hazelcast/hazelcast-documentation/src/JCache-ICacheConf.md

 - `async-backup-count`: The number of asynchronous backups.
 Those backups are executed asynchronously so the mutating operation is not blocked and it will be done immediately. `async-backup-count` default value is 0.
 - `in-memory-format`: Defines the internal storage format.
 For more information, please see the [In Memory Format section](#in-memory-format).
 Default is `BINARY`.
 - `eviction`: Defines the used eviction strategies and sizes for the cache.
 For more information on eviction, please see the [JCache Eviction](#jcache-eviction).
-  - `size`: The maximum number of records or maximum size in bytes depending on the `size-policy` property.
+  - `size`: The maximum number of records or maximum size in bytes depending on the `max-size-policy` property.
 Size can be any integer between `0` and `Integer.MAX_VALUE`.
-Default size-policy is `ENTRY_COUNT` and default size is `10.000`.
+Default max-size-policy is `ENTRY_COUNT` and default size is `10.000`.
-  - `size-policy`: The size policy property defines a maximum size.
+  - `max-size-policy`: The size policy property defines a maximum size.
 If maximum size is reached, the cache is evicted based on the eviction policy.
-Default size-policy is `ENTRY_COUNT` and default size is `10.000`.
+Default max-size-policy is `ENTRY_COUNT` and default size is `10.000`.
 The following eviction policies are available:
     - `ENTRY_COUNT`: Maximum number of cache entries in the cache. **Available on heap based cache record store only.**
     - `USED_NATIVE_MEMORY_SIZE`: Maximum used native memory size in megabytes for each instance. **Available on High-Density Memory cache record store only.**
     - `USED_NATIVE_MEMORY_PERCENTAGE`: Maximum used native memory size percentage for each instance. **Available on High-Density Memory cache record store only.**